Flow past a sphere translating along the axis of a rotating fluid: Revisiting numerically Maxworthy's experiments: Problem formulation and numerical setup

 \subsection{Governing equations and basic assumptions}

-We define a cylindrical coordinate system with unit vectors $\mathbf{e}_\sigma,\,\mathbf{e}_{\phi},\,\mathbf{e}_z$ directed along the radial, azimuthal and axial directions, respectively.
-We assume that all flow characteristics are independent of the azimuthal position and solve for the three velocity components in $(\mathbf{e}_\sigma,\,\mathbf{e}_z)$ planes.
+We assume that all flow characteristics are independent of the azimuthal position around the rotation axis, but the local velocity has a nonzero azimuthal component.

-We further assume that the sphere rotates with the prescribed angular velocity of the container.
+We further assume that the sphere rotates with the prescribed angular velocity of the container, which lies along the $z$-axis.
 This assumption is rigorously satisfied when the flow exhibits a perfect fore-aft symmetry with respect to the sphere equator, which is achieved in the limit $\mathcal{R}o=0$.
 Nevertheless, we also carried out additional computations covering the whole range of flow conditions of interest here with the torque-free condition.
 In \S\,\ref{torque}, it will be shown that switching from one condition to the other has a negligible influence on the drag as long as $\mathcal{R}o\lesssim1$, and only a modest influence at higher $\mathcal{R}o$, yielding relative drag differences of less than $10\%$.
-Assuming the flow to be incompressible and the fluid to be Newtonian, with density $\rho$ and kinematic viscosity $\nu$, the Navier-Stokes equations expressed in the reference frame rotating and translating with the sphere read with $\mathbf{U}=U_\sigma\mathbf{e}_\sigma+U_{\phi}\mathbf{e}_{\phi}+U_z\mathbf{e}_z$ the velocity field, $P$ the modified pressure including the centrifugal contribution, and $\Omega\mathbf{e}_z$ the imposed rotation rate.
+Assuming the flow to be incompressible and the fluid to be Newtonian, with density $\rho$ and kinematic viscosity $\nu$, the {{continuity and}} Navier-Stokes equations expressed in the reference frame rotating and translating with the sphere read with $\mathbf{U}$ the velocity field, $P$ the modified pressure including the centrifugal contribution, $\Omega$ the imposed rotation rate and $\mathbf{e}_z$ the unit vector in the $z$-direction.